First Time Cruise Tips – Planning a Cruise

 Special Activities

-You won’t need to book tickets for the evening shows in advance of your sailing as no tickets are needed, but there may be special activities on your ship.
-The Holland America cruise that I did has some special America’s Test Kitchen cooking demonstrations.
-This sort of activity may book up may fill up so you may want to book them in advance when available.
+You won’t need to book tickets for the evening shows in advance of your sailing, as no tickets are needed, but there may be special activities on your ship.
+The Holland America cruise I took included some special America’s Test Kitchen cooking demonstrations.
+This sort of activity may fill up quickly, so you may want to book it in advance when available.

 Tipping

-On many cruise lines especially oceangoing cruise lines your crew will be from Indonesia or the Philippines or some other developing country.
-The pay is not fantastic so the crew relies on tips.
+On many cruise lines, especially ocean-going cruise lines, your crew will likely be from Indonesia, the Philippines, or another developing country.
+The pay is not fantastic, so the crew relies on tips.
 The cruise line will have tipping guidelines, often something like 10% of the cost of your cruise.
-We usually find that the crew gives us excellent service and want to tip within the guidelines provided.
+We typically find that the crew provides us with excellent service, and we want to tip within the guidelines provided.
 You should budget for that amount.

 Getting to the Cruise Ship

-That does mean you should have anything you either will need before you get your luggage like medication or your expensive electronics with you in something like a small backpack.
+That does mean you should have anything you will need before you get your luggage, like medication or your expensive electronics, with you in something like a small backpack.

-The easiest way to plan to get to the cruise ship is to buy a transfer from the airport or from your hotel to the ship.
-For some cruise ports that are close to downtown a taxi or an Uber can work just fine.
+The easiest way to plan your transportation to the cruise ship is to purchase a transfer from the airport or from your hotel to the ship.
+For some cruise ports located near downtown, a taxi or Uber can be a suitable option.
 The cruise ports where you can arrive via public transportation are, in my experience, few and far between.

 See Cruise Departure Day – What to Expect on Your First Cruise.